 Next, concentrate on your website structure, which refers to the code that search engines see when they visit your site.
-Make sure your website is “crawl able” to ensure that all of your material is indexed by Google and Bing.
-Use your keyword phrases in page title tags, header tags, file names, alt tags, and meta tags in a relevant way.
+Make sure your website is “crawlable” to ensure that all of your material is indexed by Google and Bing.
+Use your keywords in page title tags, header tags, file names, alt tags, and meta tags in a relevant way.

 Please keep in mind that, while the keywords meta tag has been overused over time, the description meta tag is crucial.
 This description will appear underneath your link in the search results, giving you a wonderful opportunity to entice the searcher to visit your website.

 In addition to the tactics outlined above, Google provides a number of services that can help you increase your company’s visibility in search results quickly.
-Create a Google My Business page for your brick and mortar retail shop to display your location, phone number, opening hours, aggregate and reply to customer reviews, and communicate with customers.
+Create a Google My Business page for your brick-and-mortar retail shop to display your location, phone number, opening hours, aggregate and reply to customer reviews, and communicate with customers.
 This listing has an impact on how people search for your business on Google.com, Google Maps, and Google+.
 You should use Google My Business for your office address even if you don’t have a retail store.
-You should utilize Google Merchant to get on Google Shopping if you have products that you can assign pricing and photographs to.
-You can upload a spreadsheet, XML, or API-accessed data stream of your products to Google using this facility.
+Utilise Google Merchant to get on Google Shopping if you have products that you can assign pricing and photographs.
+Lastly, You can upload a spreadsheet, XML, or API-accessed data stream of your products to Google using this facility.
 While the criteria and requirements are stringent, making an effort to produce a reliable data stream could pay off handsomely.
 You can find more ideas on how to leverage tech in your business here.

 Pay-per-click (PPC) advertising in search results for sponsored links provides a compelling ROI-driven marketing opportunity.
 Unlike traditional advertising, where you “pay for exposure” regardless of outcomes, PPC does not require you to pay to appear in search results.
-You only pay when someone clicks on your ad and visits your B2B website, making this an attractive “pay for performance” advertising model.
+You pay when someone clicks on the ad and visits the website, making this an attractive “pay for performance” advertising model.

-Finally, put a compelling “call to action” in the ad and direct users to a landing page that is related to the ad.
-An attractive and relevant offer will increase reaction and increase your return on investment.
+Put a compelling “call to action” in the ad and link users to a landing page associated with the ad.
+An attractive and relevant offer will increase your reaction and increase your return on investment.

 In addition to the tactics outlined above, Google provides a number of services that can help you increase your company’s visibility in search results quickly.

-You should utilize Google Merchant to get on Google Shopping if you have products that you can assign pricing and photographs to.
+You should also utilise Google Merchant to get on Google Shopping if you have products with pricing and photos.

 You must measure performance, like with other marketing operations, to see how well you performed in the past and to find practical ways to increase your outcomes in the future.
 Because B2B search engine marketing is all about drawing focused traffic, start by using web analytics to track search traffic gains, as well as time-on-site, new vs. returning visitor metrics, and more.
-You should also keep an eye on your position or rating in the search results to ensure that the number of targeted visitors continues to rise.
+To ensure that the number of targeted visitors continues to climb, keep an eye on the position in the search results.

-Check your position in Google and Bing for your most crucial keyword phrases on a regular basis to assess how well you’re progressing toward a top 10 ranking.
-Check out Pro Rank Tracker for a comprehensive rank tracker and reporting solution if you don’t want to do it manually.
+You should be checking your Google and Bing rankings for your most crucial keyword phrases regularly to determine your progress.
+If you don’t want to manually track rankings, you can use Pro Rank Tracker.
 Finally, use the measurable nature of the Web to track the cost-per-visit, cost-per-lead, and cost-per-sale for all of your pay-per-click ads to determine the performance of your PPC campaigns.